Altinity/terraform-aws-eks-clickhouse/docs/ebs.md

 - `kubernetes_csi_driver_v1.ebs_csi_aws_com`: Registers the ebs.csi.aws.com CSI driver in the Kubernetes cluster.
 - `kubernetes_storage_class.gp3-encrypted`: Defines a storage class for provisioning EBS volumes.
 This particular storage class is set to use the gp3 volume type and encrypt the volumes.

-> In summary, this Terraform configuration sets up the necessary IAM roles and policies, Kubernetes roles, service accounts, and deployments to enable the AWS EBS CSI driver in an EKS cluster.
+> 💡 TLDR; This configuration sets up the necessary IAM roles and policies, Kubernetes roles, service accounts, and deployments to enable the AWS EBS CSI driver in an EKS cluster.
 This setup allows the Kubernetes cluster to dynamically provision EBS volumes as persistent storage for pods, leveraging the capabilities of AWS EBS.